ANSSI-FR/rust-guide/src/en/unsafe/ffi.md

 > In a secure Rust development, any foreign function pointer must be checked at
 > the FFI boundary.

-When binding with C or even C++, one cannot guarantee easily the validity of the function pointer.
+When binding with C or even C++, one cannot guarantee easily the validity of function pointers.
 C++ functors are not C-compatible.

 #### Enums